Massaging your baby strengthens the parent-infant bond and contributes to your little one’s development.

 Massage books and courses

-You don’t necessarily have to take a training course if you want to learn other baby massage techniques, as there are many books on the topic.
+You don’t necessarily have to take a course if you want to learn other baby massage techniques, as there are many books on the topic.
 However, the massage courses offered by some CLSCs and various organizations are a good opportunity to talk to other parents and gain confidence.
 Online massage courses are also available.

 Do all babies like massages?

-Some babies don’t like being massaged the first time.
+Some babies don’t like being massaged at first.
 If your baby starts to cry when you massage them, try doing the following:

 Gently stroke their skin

-If this doesn’t calm them down, try again later.
-They may be upset simply because massage is a new experience for them.
-If your baby is tired or hungry (or, conversely, has a full belly), they may not want to be massaged.
+If this doesn’t calm your baby down, try again later.
+They may be upset because being massaged is a new experience.
+They could also not want to be massaged because they’re tired or because they’re hungry or full.

 Other babies are more sensitive to touch, and massages make them uncomfortable.
 If this is the case with your baby, wait a few weeks before trying again.

 Some babies also prefer that their parents simply place their hands on them.
-Holding your baby skin-to-skin is also a good way to have physical contact with them.
+Holding your baby skin-to-skin is also a good way to enjoy physical contact.

 Things to keep in mind

-Massage is a special way to get to know your baby better.
+Massage is a special way to deepen your relationship with your baby.